sjnonweb/highlevel-bulk-actions/README.md

   --form entityType=CONTACT
 ```

+For a complete list of APIs please visit `/docs` after starting the server.

 ## Features

 **1. Entities and Actions:** The service currently supports Bulk actions on the Contact Entity located in `src/contacts/entities`.